 Students have the option of selecting their modules of study after completing first year.
 The various modules allow students to develop both specialist and more general degree programs.
 A student may thus focus on First Nations courses and obtain a degree in First Nations Studies or combine First Nations Studies with work in other disciplines.

 Modules require specific courses or a combination of courses.
 Students may select one of the following modules:

-For a Major in First Nations Studies, after having completed First Year requirements with at least 3 principal courses and after the successful completion of First Nations Studies course 1020E with a minimum grade of 60%, one may proceed to enrol in courses for the First Nations Studies Major module.
-You have to complete 6 credits and meet the minimum progression requirements.
-For an overview of course selections for a Major in First Nations Studies and a List of Approved Courses in First Nations Studies, please click HERE.
+For a Major in First Nations Studies, after having completed all first-year requirements with at least 3.0 principal courses and the successful completion of FNS 1020E with a minimum grade of 60%, you may proceed to enrol in courses for the First Nations Studies Major module.
+You must complete 6 credits and meet the minimum progression requirements.
+For an overview of course selections for a Major in First Nations Studies please review the Checklist for a Major.

 Minor in First Nations Studies

 In addition to completing the first-year requirements and FNS 1020E with a minimum of 60%, you must complete 4 credits from a selected list of courses.
 For an overview of the course selections for a Minor in First Nations Studies please review the Checklist for a Minor.